-The answer is quite simple – to boost loyalty!
+The answer is quite simple – to boost loyalty.
 An equity split is the distribution of one’s degree of ownership in an entity.
 This is the most expensive yet valuable asset.
-If a co-founder owns some shares of your company, they are automatically given some authority in decision-making processes.
+If a co-founder owns some shares of your company, he/she is automatically given some authority in decision-making processes.
 This elevates co-founders’ enthusiasm while showing your gratitude and respect to them.
-Equity distribution only underlines the importance of the contribution made by each team member to the company, that motivates your partners to do their best.
+Startup equity allocation only underlines the importance of the contribution made by each team member to the company that motivates your partners to do their best.

-Note: Investors pay special attention to the way co-founders allocate equity because it tells them a lot about engagement and solidarity inside the team.
-If for example, in a team of three co-founders, one person owns 80% of shares and the other two people only 10%, investors are likely to doubt trust in this team.
+It’s important to note that investors pay special attention to the way co-founders divide shares in a company because it tells them a lot about engagement and solidarity inside the team.
+If in a team of three co-founders one person owns 80% of startup shares and the other two people only 10%, investors are likely to doubt trust in this team.

+When it comes to equity allocation, startups need to understand the difference between the first employees and co-founders.
+This will enable them to fairly share distribution in a startup.
 First and foremost, an employee works by an employment contract.
-They have a fixed salary and (more or less) defined working hours.
-An employee does not take any huge risks working for you – and from your side, it’s easier to lay off and replace this person.
-De facto, you may find it difficult to let them go, but de jure it’s quicker and less painful.
-As a rule, first employees join the company only after it has received initial funding and grown to 5+ people.
+They have a fixed salary and working hours.
+An employee doesn’t take any huge risks working for you – and from your side, it’s easier to lay off and replace this person.
+De facto, you may find it difficult to let them go but de jure it’s quicker and less painful.
+And as a rule, first employees join the company only after it has received initial funding and grown to 5+ people.

 Employee Stock Options

 It is worth mentioning that dedicated employees can also get a small percentage of equity shares, the so-called employee stock option.
 Simply put, a stock option is a right given to an employee to buy a certain number of shares in the company’s stock.
 Private companies, and especially startups, frequently use a stock option plan to reward their key employees.
 You might consider 10% of your startup equity for the most dedicated employees.